 Composite Rates are an easy way to fairly distribute differences in premiums across all employees in a group.
-If making each employee responsible for their own age-banded premiums would be too burdensome for some employees, Composite Rates can be used to facilitate cost-sharing among your employees.
+If making each employee responsible for their own age-banded premiums would be too burdensome, Composite Rates can be used to facilitate cost-sharing among your employees.
 Here's how it works:

 Calculate the composite rates as follows:

-1. Multiply the # of employees by the Tier Factor in each tier
+1. Multiply the number of employees by the Tier Factor in each tier.

 In some cases, some carriers will also guarantee composite rates for your group (based on their specific tier factors), meaning that newly added employees throughout the year will be eligible for a fixed rate regardless of age.